Edmand Lara

 Edmand Lara Montaño (Note: In this Spanish name, the first or paternal surname is Lara and the second or maternal family name is Montaño.
-Lara's given name Edmand is also reported in some sources as Edman.) (born 16 October 1985) is a Bolivian politician, lawyer, activist, and former police officer who is the 40th and current vice president of Bolivia since 2025, following the Bolivian general election.
+Lara's given name Edmand is often misrendered as Edman.) (born 16 October 1985) is a Bolivian politician, lawyer, activist, and former police officer who is the 40th and current vice president of Bolivia since 2025, following the Bolivian general election.

 Lara served for 15 years in the Bolivian National Police, rising to the rank of captain, until he was arrested and dismissed after reporting an extortion attempt against him by senior officers, as well as cases of corruption involving other members of the force.
 This episode led him to become an activist against police corruption, and the public notoriety he gained from his activism propelled his entry into politics.

 Early life and education

 Lara Montaño was born in Villa Rivero, in the department of Cochabamba, but he relocated to Santa Cruz de la Sierra for family reasons.
 He graduated from the National Police Academy in 2007 and he earned a distance-learning law degree from the Bolivarian Union University in La Paz in 2024.